sagemath/trac_to_gh/Issue 191.md

 http://homes.cerias.purdue.edu/~ssw/bell/index.html
 ```
-So a person really wanted to factor some numbers p^p -1, but couldn't
+So a person really wanted to factor some numbers `p^p -1`, but couldn't
 with PARI.
 If SAGE had tables of the factorizations of those numbers,
 it could have done it via a lookup, and the verbose message could have
 given the above reference.
 Something similar would be good for a huge
 range of classes of prime numbers.
 This would be an excellent student
 project.

+I believe the Cunningham project has large tables of factored integers
+of a special form.
+This might be a useful resource for those wanting to
+undertake this project.

 Issue created by migration from https://trac.sagemath.org/ticket/191